Communist and post-Communist pressure

-There are 8.7 million Christians in Vietnam, which is about nine per cent of the population of 97.4 million.
+There are 8.9 million Christians in Buddhist-majority Vietnam, from a population of over 98 million.

 Please keep praying for your brothers and sisters in Vietnam.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors partners support the Vietnamese church by providing Christian literature, discipleship training, socio-economic development projects, advocacy and relief aid.

 Heavenly Father, keep Your children in Vietnam safe, provide for all their needs, and open up opportunities to have fellowship with other Christians.
 Help believers to stand firm in their faith despite often tremendous pressure, and use their witness to inspire others to give their lives to Jesus.
 Work in the hearts of local leaders, that they will soften towards Christians and will influence the way others treat Christians.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.

 Together, we can reach those where persecution hits hardest.